How Flocabulary Supports The Science Of Reading (Blog Image)

 Flocabulary helps build phonological awareness by using catchy lyrics and engaging videos emphasizing words’ sounds.
 As students sing along, they become more attuned to the different sounds and patterns in language.

 Corresponding Flocabulary activities in a lesson sequence provide additional opportunities for students to practice identifying and working with different sounds in a variety of contexts, further strengthening their phonological awareness.
 This fun and interactive approach aligns with the SoR basics, which promote the importance of phonological awareness as a foundational skill for reading success.
 By incorporating Flocabulary into their lessons, teachers can help students develop this essential skill enjoyably and memorably.
+Combining these activities into a small group lesson plan also provides targeted instruction that helps students develop essential phonological skills.

 Here’s an example of one of many vocab-rich videos on Flocabulary!